bldl/js-proposals/Obsidian_TC39_Proposals/Proposals/Stage 1/extensions.md

 This is an ECMAScript (JavaScript) proposal in stage 1.

-Note: The proposal could be seen as the reshape of the "virtual method" part of old [bind operator proposal](https://github.com/tc39/proposal-bind-operator), see https://github.com/tc39/proposal-bind-operator/issues/56.
+Note: The proposal could be seen as the reshape of the "virtual method" part of the old [[bind-syntax]] proposal, see https://github.com/tc39/proposal-bind-operator/issues/56.

 ## Simple examples